 Students coming through private sponsorship through USRAP are eligible for federal financial aid and grants, but that does not preclude student groups from leading fundraising efforts to support room and board costs.
 University students in the U.S. and Canada have demonstrated their support before through peer-to-peer sponsorship models.
 But financial support for refugee students needn’t stop there; Universities can also explore other options, like offering discretionary tuition waivers and reaching out to alumni from the respective country and/or culture to be donors.
 Engaging faith communities and host families can help reduce housing costs and could further help with assimilation and a sense of belonging.
 Organizations already coordinating host families for international students can assist.

-There is also considerable precedent for universities utilizing state funding resources to support refugee students.
+There is also considerable precedent for colleges and universities utilizing state funding resources to sponsor refugee students.
 For example, Kentucky is piloting a program that provides funding to universities to support displaced students as part of its broader cultural exchange and workforce development goals and has moved forward with full implementation.
 Colorado, Minnesota, Oregon, Virginia, and Wisconsin have legislation granting in-state tuition to refugee students at public universities immediately upon arrival without a residency requirement.

-American community colleges also offer many benefits to refugee students..
+American community colleges also offer many benefits when sponsoring refugee students..
 Tuition tends to be less costly and the option of vocational programming offers refugee students entry into the workforce more quickly.
 California and Vermont have already extended in-state tuition access at community colleges to refugee students who are not state residents.

 Typically when refugees arrive in the U.S., they are given a short-term health insurance plan called Refugee Medical Assistance (RMA) which is available for up to eight months.
 Then, depending on income, a refugee may qualify for Medicaid or the Health Insurance Marketplace.Universities can expand their options by providing standard university health coverage for the duration of a student’s studies.
 This would come at an estimated $3,500 cost per student but could save university personnel time assisting a student to navigate government benefits.